 Ángel González Álvarez

-After completing his studies in Education in Leon, he undertook studies in Philosophy at the University of Valladolid, which were ended at the University of Madrid after the Civil War.
-He earned his PhD in Philosophy from the University of Madrid in 1946.
+After completing his studies in Education in Leon, he undertook studies in Philosophy at the University of Valladolid, which he completed at the University of Madrid after the Civil War.
+He earned his PhD in Philosophy from the University of Madrid, in 1946.

-He joined the University of Murcia as a Professor of Metaphysics in 1946.
-Previously, he had also served as a professor of secondary education in La Coruña and Madrid.
-Due to his connection to the Institute of Hispanic Culture, he would spend a long time in Argentine schools.
+He joined the University of Murcia as a Professor of Metaphysics, in 1946.
+He had previously also served as a professor of secondary education in La Coruña and Madrid.
+Due to his connection to the Institute of Hispanic Culture, he would spend a long time in Argentinian schools.
 Dr. Gonzalez held the chair of Metaphysics at the University of Madrid from 1954 until his retirement in 1985.